Areas of Expertise

 Sexuality and Theology

-Dr. Thomas has taught in the fields of anthropology, cultural studies, ethics and theology.
-She is particularly focused on the experience of African-American women, and is passionate about uncovering and exploring historical and contemporary experiences and ideologies that govern actions, policies and norms surrounding sex, race and class.
-She always incorporates multiple teaching and learning methods in the classroom; in addition to traditional sources, she regularly uses literature, music and film to provide variety and relevance for her students.
+Dr. Thomas has taught in the fields of theological anthropology, cultural studies, and ethics.
+She is particularly focused on the experience of African-American women, and is passionate about uncovering and exploring historical and contemporary experiences and ideologies that govern actions, policies, and norms surrounding race, class, and gender.
+She always incorporates multiple teaching and learning methods in the classroom; in addition to traditional sources, she regularly uses literature, music, and film to provide variety and relevance for her students.

 Her professional academic experience began as Dean of Students at Wesley Theological Seminary in Washington D.C., where she also taught courses in spiritual formation.
 She has served on the faculty at the Iliff School of Theology in Denver, Colorado and Garrett Evangelical Theological Seminary on the campus of Northwestern University in Evanston, Illinois.
-At Garrett, she also served as the Director of the Center of the Church and the Black Experience.
-Currently, Dr. Thomas serves as full professor at the Lutheran School of Theology in Chicago, Illinois.
+At Garrett, she also served as the Director of the Center for the Church and the Black Experience.
 She has served as a visiting professor at the University of Chicago, Vanderbilt University, and Drew University.

-With a Ph.D. in anthropology from The American University in Washington D.C. and a Master of Divinity from Union Theological Seminary in New York City, Dr. Thomas’s work has taken her to South Africa, Peru, Cuba and Russia.
-She has been recognized as an Association of Theological Schools Faculty Fellow as well as a Pew Charitable Trust Scholar.
+Dr. Thomas holds a Ph.D. in anthropology from The American University in Washington D.C., a Master of Divinity in Theology from Union Theological Seminary in New York City, and a BA in English Literature and Sociology from Western Maryland College.
+Her work has taken her to South Africa, Peru, Cuba, and Russia.
+She has also been recognized as an Association of Theological Schools Faculty Fellow and a Pew Charitable Trust Scholar.

 Under the Canopy: Ritual Process and Spiritual Resilience in South Africa.
 Columbia, SC: University of South Carolina Press, 1999.

-“What the Mind Forgets the Body Remembers: Women, Poverty and HIV” was published in Women and Christianity, Cheryl Kirk-Duggan and Karen Jo Torjesen eds.
-(Greenwood: Praeger Press, 2010)
+“What the Mind Forgets the Body Remembers: Women, Poverty, and HIV,” in Women and Religion.
+Cheryl Kirk Duggan et al eds., Greenwood Praeger Press, 2010:185-202.

-“Pentecost Sunday” Feasting on the Word: Preaching the Revised Common Lectionary Year C, Vol. 3: Pentecost and the Season after Pentecost (Propers 3-16) (Louisville: Westminster John Knox Press, 2010)
+“Pentecost Sunday” and “Trinity Sunday” in Feasting on the Word: Preaching the Revised Common Lectionary Year C, Volume 3: Pentecost and Season after Pentecost 1 (Propers 3-16).
+Westminster John Knox Press, 2010:2, 38.